theyosh/TerrariumPI/README.md

     - Open and close doors
     - System error and warning messages

-It is currently controling my reptile terrarium for more then five years!
+It is currently controling my reptile terrarium since 2015!
 And my Madagascar Day Gecko is very happy with it!

 ## Translations
 The software has support for the following languages: